ops4j/org.ops4j.pax.cdi/README.md

 ## Build

-You'll need a machine with Java 6 and Apache Maven 3 installed.
+You'll need a machine with Java 6 or Java 7 and Apache Maven 3 installed.
-Java 7 does not work due to munged bytecode in org.osgi:org.osgi.core:4.3.0.

 Checkout: